RayyanZain/rayyanzain/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎨 **Product Designer & Associate Engineer @ Disrupt.com**
-  Designing & optimizing SaaS products, dashboards, and scalable design systems.
-- 🤖 **AI Automation Enthusiast**
+I’m **Rayyan Zain**, a Product Designer & AI Automation Specialist with 4+ years of experience building **intuitive digital products** and **agentic AI workflows**.

+At **Disrupt.com**, I design and optimize SaaS platforms, enterprise dashboards, and design systems that scale.
+My strength lies in merging **design thinking with AI & automation** — transforming complex workflows into seamless user experiences.

-  Building AI Agents + no-code/low-code automations with **n8n, Make.com, Zapier, V0.dev, Bolt.new, TempoAI, LangChain, MCP Servers**.
+Beyond design, I specialize in **no-code/low-code automation** using tools like **n8n, Make.com, Zapier, V0.dev, Bolt.new, TempoAI, LangChain, and MCP Servers**.
+I’ve built AI agents that automate GTM strategies, design operations, and product pipelines — helping teams move faster with less effort.

-- 🚀 **Entrepreneurship**
-  Co-founded **Internee.pk**, creating opportunities for students & employers.
-- 📊 **Growth-Oriented Mindset**
-  Specialized in GTM strategies, campaign tracking, and process automation for smoother product launches.
-- 🏆 **Achievements**
-  Winner of **UI/UX & Graphic Design competitions** at SMIU.
+I’m also the **Co-Founder of Internee.pk**, where I created a platform to connect students and employers, scaling opportunities for fresh talent.

-- 📚 Always exploring **autonomous agents, multimodal UX, and AI-driven product design.**
+Passionate about **process optimization, storytelling, and growth**, I focus on delivering products that are not only functional but also impactful.
+Always curious, I’m exploring **autonomous agents, multimodal UX, and AI-driven product ecosystems** to push the boundaries of design and automation.

 ---